artur-gawrych/office-docs-powershell/exchange/exchange-ps/exchange/New-HostedContentFilterPolicy.md

 ```

 ### -EnableEndUserSpamNotifications
-The EnableEndUserSpamNotification parameter enables for disables sending end-user spam quarantine notifications.
+The EnableEndUserSpamNotification parameter enables or disables sending end-user spam quarantine notifications.
 Valid values are:

 - $true: End-users periodically receive notifications when a messages that was supposed to be delivered to them was quarantined as spam.
 When you use this value, you can also use the EndUserSpamNotificationCustomSubject, EndUserSpamNotificationFrequency, and EndUserSpamNotificationLanguage parameters.
 - $false: end-user spam quarantine notifications are disabled.
 This is the default value.